IAAA-Lab/U2G/GeoPackage/geopackage-encoding-rule.md

 - Most GIS software cannot fully make use of non-simple attributes and nested structures for styling, processing and filtering;
 - Multiple values per (complex) properties cannot be used fully in ArcGIS and other GIS tools;
-- References to other features often cannot be resolved by GIS tools; Propertes of referenced features cannot be used in styling or for filtering;
+- References to other features often cannot be resolved by GIS tools; Properties of referenced features cannot be used in styling or for filtering;
 - Abstract geometry types for an object mean that a wide range of different geometries can be used for any single feature class;
 - Mixed geometry types in a FeatureCollection are usually not supported.